r-devel/r-dev-web/WindowsBuilds/Rtools44/rtools.md

 Rtools is a toolchain bundle used for building R packages from source (those that need compilation of C/C++ or Fortran code) and for building R itself.
-Rtools44 is used for R 4.4.
+Rtools44 is used for R 4.4.x and has been used for R-devel, the development version of R, in revisions 86114 to 87994.

 Rtools44 consists of Msys2 build tools, GCC 13/MinGW-w64 compiler toolchain, libraries built using the toolchain, and QPDF.
 Rtools44 supports 64-bit